smartemission/smartemission/docs/platform/calibration.rst

 .. figure:: _static/calibration/neural_network.png
    :align: center

-   *Figure 2 - The structure of a feed-forward neural network can be visualized as a graph*
+   *Figure 2 - The structure of a Feed-forward Neural Network can be visualized as a graph*

 .. alternatives

-Training a neural network
+Training a Neural Network
 =========================

 .. input output specification